conradwt/zero-to-graphql-using-ruby/README.md

 # Zero to GraphQL Using Rails

 The purpose of this example is to provide details as to how one would go about using GraphQL with the Rails Web Framework.
-Thus, I have created two major sections which should be self explanatory: Quick Installation and Tutorial Installation.
+Thus, I have created three major sections which should be self explanatory: Quick Installation, Docker Installation, and Tutorial Installation.

 ## Getting Started

 ## Software requirements

+- Docker Desktop 3.5.1.7 or newer

 - Node 14.17.1 or newer